agrc/gis.utah.gov/_posts/2017-03-29-municipal-boundaries-update-for-first-quarter-calendar-year.md

 Municipal Boundaries update for first quarter 2017 (calendar year)

-Wow   Already three months in the new year, it seems to be moving along fast.
+Wow!
+Already three months in the new year, it seems to be moving along fast.
 Not a whole lot of changes so far.
 We’ve been working with Cache County (thanks Cherie) to clear up a few discrepancies in their boundaries.
 Everything looks great now.
 Just a reminder to everyone, if you see something that’s not correct let us know, we’ll work to get it right.